oracle/python-oracledb/tests/README.md

     Alternatively, you can use the currently installed build of oracledb and run the following command instead:

-        python -m unittest discover -v -s tests
+        python -m pytest

     You may also run each of the test scripts independently, as in:

+        python -m pytest tests/test_1000_module.py

+    The tests run in thin mode by default.
+If you wish to run the tests in thick mode, use the following command:

-        python test_1000_module.py
+        python -m pytest --use-thick-mode

-4. After running the test suite, the schemas can be dropped by running the Python script [drop_schema.py][3].
-The script requires administrative privileges and will prompt for these credentials as well as the names of the schemas that will be dropped, unless a number of environment variables are set as documented in the Python script [test_env.py][2].
+5. After running the test suite, the schemas can be dropped by running the Python script [drop_schema.py][3].
+The script requires administrative privileges to complete successfully.
+A set of environment variables should be set as documented in the Python script [conftest.py][2].
 Run the script using the following command:

-        python drop_schema.py
+        python -m pytest tests/drop_schema.py

-5. Enable tests that require extra configuration
+6. Enable tests that require extra configuration

     The following test(s) are automatically skipped if their required environment variable(s) and setup is not available.